Performance of global seafood supply

 with other stakeholders using the same common language

-Seafood MAP harnesses local knowledge and motivates the participation of small-scale communities globally.
+Seafood MAP harnesses local knowledge and motivates the participation of small-scale communities globally to improve livelihoods.

 As the public-private partnership on seafood sustainability with 90+ stakeholders industry-wide, GSSI aligns global efforts and resources to address the latest seafood sustainability challenges.
 Governed by a Steering Board representing the full seafood value chain, companies, NGOs, governments and international organizations – including the FAO –, GSSI promotes sector-wide collaboration to drive forward more sustainable seafood for everyone.